Salnia’s Kitchen Easy dinner ideas, breakfast favorites, and healthy recipes for busy days.

 Common Mistakes to Avoid

-Lastly, avoid letting the sauce get too dry.
-The tomatoes should remain juicy enough to coat the orzo.
-If it thickens too much, a splash of pasta water or broth brings it back to life.
+And do not let the pan dry out too much before serving.
+The tomatoes should stay juicy enough to coat the pasta.
+If things get too thick, a splash of pasta water or broth fixes it fast.

 Frequently Asked Questions